Website Promotion And Search Engine Optimisation (SEO)

 Rankings and Website Content

-Many Websites are built with much technical expertise and many pretty pictures, but little content.
-The belief is that attractive Web pages are sufficient for the Website to be found by the Search Engines.
+Many Websites are often built with technical expertise and pretty pictures, but little content.
+The belief is that attractive Web pages are sufficient for the Website to be listed well by the Search Engines.
 The results are invariably disappointing.
-Content is King – there should be maximum communication and minimal decoration.
+For best results, Websites should contain relevant content and minimal decoration.

 The content of a Website will determine where a Search Engine will rank the Website in its listings.
 Good, well directed content will give an advantage over competitors that have little or no content.
 Compelling and useful content will improve the conversion rate.
 Content that establishes trust and credibility will also improve the conversion rate.